HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

 HOWEVER, with the introduction of the BERTA brand (the same company that builds our Rotary Plow) flail mowers in 2010, this has changed…Berta is the First and ONLY manufacturer to offer flail mowers with an adjustable-size discharge port on their flail mower.
 The adjustment is achieved via a removable “baffle”: If installed, the discharge port is SMALLER (so the material stays inside the mower longer and gets chopped up more); If the baffle is removed, the discharge port is LARGER, and the mower discharges the cut material in larger pieces, therefore requiring less power, and the mower can be run at higher ground speeds.
 This allows the Berta flail mowers to double as an effective and fast Brush & General-Purpose Mower, as well as being a great cover-crop / vegetable residue mower.

 BCS "Blade Runner" flail mower

 In late 2016, BCS introduced a new flail mower option: The “RollerBlade”, which is available in a 30” width only.
-Interestingly, it is modeled almost precisely after the Berta brand flails, except it does NOT have a “floating” feature to aid the quality of cut on uneven ground, and it does NOT have a removable discharge-baffle to adjust material-discharge size.
-However, we have this model available as well, if someone should want it.
+Interestingly, it is modeled almost precisely after the Berta brand flails, except it does NOT have a “floating” feature to aid the quality of cut on uneven ground, and it does NOT have a removable discharge-baffle to adjust material-discharge size (so this model always grinds the cut material “fine”, like a Berta flail mower with the “baffle” installed).
+However, we offer this model as well, if someone should want it.